Showing posts with label Bangkok. Show all posts

 They say that people will travel anywhere for good food, which is true because Mango Sticky Rice is one reason why I wanted to go back to Thailand.
 We have mango and sticky rice here in the Philippines but I love the mango sticky rice that I’ve eaten in Bangkok.
 I have tried the mango sticky rice in The Terrace Restaurant and from Robinsons Supermarket and both taste good.

 And because it became my favorite, my husband buys me mango sticky rice if ever he had a chance like a layover or business trip in Thailand.
-He always buys at the Suvarnabhumi Airport so the price is a little bit higher, I think it ranges from THB180 to THB200.
+He always buys at the Suvarnabhumi Airport so the price is a bit higher, it ranges from THB180 to THB200.
 He only buys two packs because there is expiration so you cannot hoard.
 I eat it right away.

-5. SIANG Oil
+5. SIANGPURE Oil

 Oil is one of the trends now so I’m pretty sure that your family or friends will appreciate SIANG pure oil.
-Honestly, I’m not familiar with this brand but I saw this when we went to the supermarket and when I was in the airport so I bought it.
-SIANG pure oil is used for pain, inflammation and insect bites.
+Honestly, I’m not familiar with this brand but I saw this when we went to the supermarket and when I was at the airport so I bought it.
+SIANG pure oil is used for pain, inflammation, and insect bites.
 This is available in different packaging and I chose this one so you can bring it anywhere.

 6. Lounge Pants and Silk Scarves